 Try Zilliz Cloud for FreeKeep Reading

-What is the importance of uptime monitoring in database observability?
+What is the role of transfer learning in zero-shot learning?